MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 - Your flows use unattended RPA(Robotic Process Automation) to run desktop flows on machines without user interaction. or
-- Your organization has multiple environmnets(Dev/Test/Prod) and use DevOps pipelines to export and deploy flows into other environments for healthy ALM(Application life management).Flows will be running under Application user(flow owner is a Service principal) to avoid flows being tied to a human user in production environments. or
+- Your organization has multiple environments(Dev/Test/Prod) and use DevOps pipelines to export and deploy flows into other environments for healthy ALM(Application life management).
+Flows will be running under Application user(flow owner is a Service principal) to avoid flows being tied to a human user in production environments. or
 - Your flows process large data or need to run frequently data thereby needing high volume of Power platform requests. or